 Download the PDF version of our Home Visit Guidelines or read below:

-- Patients must be housebound due to ill health or have impaired mobility; be unable to manage everyday tasks such as grocery and shopping errands; and have no support person to provide transport to a collection centre to be eligible for a home visit
+- Be housebound due to ill health or have impaired mobility; be unable to manage everyday tasks such as grocery and shopping errands; and have no support person to provide transport to a collection centre to be eligible for a home visit.

 - Any changes to a home visit request must be communicated to us by the referring medical practitioner or nurse practitioner – not the patient / caregiver or relative

 - Bookings are restricted to patients living within a 20km radius of the nearest Canterbury SCL collection centre.

 - Bookings will not be accepted for patients requiring restraint unless assistance is available.